 (n) Verify all instruments and devices for brake emissions measurements are enabled and running without any errors or warnings;

-(o) If no issues arise, continue with the bedding and emissions measurement sections following the procedures defined in paragraphs 11. and 12., respectively;
+(o) If no issues arise, continue with the bedding and emissions measurement sections following the procedures defined in paragraphs 11. and 12., respectively.

 The steps defined in this paragraph apply when the testing facility carries out all brake emissions test sections with the same brake assembly.
 When the testing facility carries out the cooling adjustment section with a different brake assembly than the one used for testing, all steps in this paragraph except for points (g), (m), (n), and (o) shall apply for the cooling air adjustment section and all steps in this paragraph except for point (l) shall apply for the bedding and emissions measurement section.